Starting your own business

 If you need to take on staff, you might need to register as an employer.
 You can do this using HMRC online, by phone or email.
 You can register up to four weeks before your first payday.
 Find out whether you need to register as an employer.

-As an employer, you’ll also have other responsibilities such as paying your employees at or above minimum wage, paying statutory sick pay (or using your own company scheme), and other statutory payments.
+As an employer, you’ll also have other responsibilities such as paying your employees at or above minimum wage, paying statutory sick pay (or using your own company scheme), workplace pension schemes, and other statutory payments.

 Read more about employing people.